M0nkeyFl0wer/cypherpunk-privacy-research/pr-contribution/FORUM_POST.md

 ## 💬 Final Thoughts

 Privacy is fundamental to Web3's mission.
-By combining the Web3Privacy Explorer's broad ecosystem coverage (~745 projects) with my deep constitutional research (117 projects), we can create the most comprehensive and reliable Web3 privacy project database.
+By combining the Web3Privacy Explorer's broad ecosystem coverage (~745 projects) with my deep constitutional research (110 verified quality projects), we can create the most comprehensive and reliable Web3 privacy project database.

 I'm excited to contribute and continue learning from this community!